 Strategy #3.
 Partner with another investor.
 One very common strategy is to find another investor who has good credit and then partner with them.
 You combine their good credit with your skills, sweat equity, network, or some other contribution, and you split the cashflow between you.

 Strategy #4.
 Find a cash buyer.
-This is an advanced way if you’re looking how to buy an investment property with bad credit for savvy Southern California and Central Ohio investors.
+This is an advanced way if you’re looking how to buy an investment property with bad credit for savvy Ohio and Southern California investors.
 A cash buyer is someone who has access to the money right now, perhaps sitting dormant in an account or maybe in one of the ways described above, such as in an IRA or 401(k).
 In some situations, you can acquire a property and then sell the property to them without using any of your own money (this is sometimes called “wholesaling”).

 There are other ways, too, but this is a great way to invest in real estate even if you have no credit.